Napster: Loses Court Battle, Offers $1 Billion Settlement

 “Napster’s Clouded Future” – The New York Times, February 14, 2001 (Matt Richtel)

-In a 58-page opinion, a three-judge panel told a lower court judge to rewrite her injunction to focus more narrowly on the copyrighted material.
-The panel also directed the Redwood City-based company to remove links to users trading copyrighted songs stored as MP3 files.
+In its 58-page opinion, the court’s three-judge panel advised a judge in a lower court to rewrite her ruling to be more narrowly focused on copyrighted material.
+The panel also ordered the company to remove the ability of users to trade copyrighted songs that are in MP3 format by deleting links to those users.

 However, on February 20, with a stark admission that it cannot survive alone, Napster proposed a $1 billion settlement with the major and independent record labels to end the lawsuit threatening to shut down the free Internet song-swapping service.
 Under the proposed settlement, $150 million would be paid annually for the first five years to the major record labels – Sony, Warner, BMG, EMI and Universal – with an additional $50 million allotted annually for independent labels.